Bowman’s Capsule Cysts

 2. Complex Cysts: May contain septations, calcifications, or solid areas.

-3. Polycystic Kidney Disease (PKD): A genetic disorder characterized by numerous cysts in the kidneys, including Bowman’s capsule.
+3. Polycystic Kidney Disease (PKD): A disorder characterized by numerous cysts in the kidneys, including Bowman’s capsule.

 Causes of Bowman’s Capsule Cysts